petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 tags: personal code
 ---
 Why am I making a personal website?
-It's not very common for graduate students in materials science (I don't think I know anyone else with one...), and it's arguably a distraction from my priorities (namely, writing my paper...*cough cough*).
+It's not very common for graduate students in materials science (I don't know anyone else with one...).
 A few reasons:
 * Start blogging, as a way to maintian writing skills (with some accountability).
 I plan on posting a mix of science and personal content
 * Develop a larger community for electrochemistry and materials science online -